 Public Works Director, Mike Rogers

-Prior to joining Peoria Public Works in July 2013, Director Rogers was Assistant Director of Public Works for San Antonio, Texas and before that, Director of Roads in Wayne County, Michigan.
-His experience includes 23 years in City and County government where he has been influential in the engineering and development of the infrastructure of buildings, roads and other Capital Improvements Projects.
-He has been involved in all aspects of public service as an engineer, manager, supervisor and consultant.
-In addition, Rogers was named the Public Works Leadership Fellow (PWLF) in 2012 by the American Public Works Association (APWA).
-As a PWLF, he is one of 283 Public Works officials across the nation that represents the highest degree of credentials in the Public Works field.
+Prior to joining Peoria Public Works, Director Rogers was Assistant Director of Public for San Antonio, Texas and previously Director of Roads, Wayne County, Michigan.
+His experience includes 24 years in City, County and State government where he has been influential in economic development through engineering and re-development of the infrastructure, and has been involved in all aspects of public service as an engineer, manager, supervisor and consultant.
+In addition, Rogers is currently serving on various boards through the State and Peoria region including: The Salvation Army; Tri-County Urban league; Kiwanis SW Peoria; Bradley University Civil and Construction Engineering; I-CAT Operations and Equipment and American Public Works Association (APWA) State Chapter.

 Originally from Michigan, Director Rogers has an MS in Civil Engineering from Michigan State University; a BS Construction Engineering degree from Lawrence Technological University; and a fellowship from the County Leadership institute, New York University’s Graduate School of Public Services.
 Director Mike Rogers is married and has four children.